apache/beam/learning/prompts/code-generation/java/03_io_bigquery.md

 Write a sample Java code snippet that writes data to a Google BigQuery table using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to BigQuery table using the Apache Beam BigQueryIO connector.
+Your Apache Beam pipeline can write data to a BigQuery table using the Apache Beam BigQueryIO connector.

 Here is an example of how to use the BigQueryIO connector to accomplish this:

 ```java